Closing a presentation effectively can feel like a greater challenge than opening it.

 Don’t leave your audience wondering whether you’ve finished.
 Let them know you’re coming to the end.
 When you make that promise, be sure to keep it.

 You can do that very simply by saying:

 – “I’m going to close with … ”

 – “In summary … ”

-Most presentation closes we see today are rather lackluster and offer little in the way of impact or imagination.
+Many presentation closes we see today are rather lackluster, offering little in the way of impact or imagination.

 – Tell a relevant but compelling story

 – Link back to our opening and our message